mozilla/experimenter-docs/docs/jetstream/outcomes.md

 The configuration language is identical to the custom experiment configuration language described in [Configuring Jetstream].

-Opening a pull request to `jetstream-config` with an Outcome definition will cause it to be validated.
+Opening a pull request to `metric-hub` with an Outcome definition will cause it to be validated.
 If it passes, a data scientist can merge the Outcome definition without additional review.

 Experimenter will need to be re-deployed to pick up a new Outcome.
 Please ask in #nimbus-project if you're in a hurry!